asdqwe9501/lerobot-so-arm-101-project/README.md

 ![Image](https://github.com/user-attachments/assets/eb2c0fe5-aa5d-40b3-b602-832857d1e9a1)

-ACT Policy-based Robotic Sorting Task
+ACT Policy-based pick and place

 In this project, we implemented a robotic sorting task using the ACT Policy model.
 The robot was trained to pick up two pens placed on a desk and move them into a container.
 The overall workflow consisted of dataset collection, additional data collection, model training, and execution of the trained robot.